 In addition to shared access, it is also possible to create more complex processes in the form of a workflow.
 A workflow differs from simple sharing in that multiple documents can be sent to multiple individuals or groups in a specific order.
 The system automatically sends requests by email to the recipients as soon as it is their turn.

-In contrast to shared access, workflows are a kind of “black box.”
+In contrast to shared access, workflows are a kind of "black box."
 The selected documents are copied into the workflow in the background.
-When documents are uploaded, they are not stored in the “Documents” section, and instead become part of the workflow.
-Changes are therefore NOT made in the documents in the filing system, but only in the workflow, and they must also be downloaded there once the workflow has been completed.
+When documents are uploaded, they are not stored in the "Documents" area, and instead become part of the workflow.
+Changes are therefore NOT made in the documents in the repository, but only in the workflow, and they must also be downloaded there once the workflow has been completed.

 Create workflow